marcelldls/demo-vscode-extension/README.md

 Common one is [_pygls_][pygls] module not found.

-# TODO: The maintainer of this repo has not yet edited this file
+# Instructions

-**Repo Owner** Make sure you update this.
-As a repository owner you will need to update this file with specific instructions for your extension.
+Update this file with specific instructions for your extension.

 [pygls]: https://github.com/openlawlibrary/pygls